syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 {% endhighlight %}
 {% endtabs %}

+>**NOTE**
+* When long pressed the recurrence appointment, then the return appointment details will be appointment type.

 ## See also
 * [How to get visible dates details from the flutter event calendar (SfCalendar)](https://www.syncfusion.com/kb/11026/how-to-get-visible-dates-details-from-the-flutter-event-calendar-sfcalendar)